 Saying one thing and doing another, only confuses our children, and encourages disobedience.
 As parents we can model the exact behavior we want our children to embody, as a way of teaching manners.
 If you don’t want elbows on the table, then model the same behavior yourself.
 Simply put, be the adult you want your child to be.

-Starting early with table manners is both practical and purposeful for teaching obedience at the dinner table.
+Starting early with table manners is both practical and purposeful for teaching boundaries at the dinner table.
 Getting started is reliant on a strong and patient effort from parents, and as always, consistency will yield the most rewarding results!